 How do we keep personal information accurate and up to date?

-Hays takes such steps as are reasonable in the circumstances to ensure that the personal information it holds and discloses is accurate, up to date and complete.
+Hays takes such steps as are reasonable in the circumstances to ensure that the personal information it holds and discloses is accurate, up to date, complete, relevant and not misleading.
 We recognise that information changes frequently with changes of address and other personal circumstances.
 We generally update your customer information over the telephone.
 Please advise your consultant when your personal details change.

 If you have created a profile with Hays via our website, you are able to review and edit your personal information at any time by logging into your account and reviewing your profile.
 You can delete your personal information or close your account by contacting the Privacy Officer.
 If you do choose to close your account with Hays, Hays may retain personal information from your account as and where required by law.